 In 1985, Dr. Bull received his medical degree from the University of California, San Francisco.
 He completed residencies in general surgery at the University of California, San Francisco, and the University of Arizona Health Sciences Center.
 He went on to complete fellowships in vascular surgery and cardiothoracic surgery at the University of Arizona and University of Utah, respectively.
 He joined the University of Utah School of Medicine faculty in 1994.

 Dr. Bull was a member of the Thoracic Oncology Program, a joint effort between Huntsman Cancer Institute and the University of Utah Hospitals and Clinics.
 The program was developed to offer consultation, diagnosis, and treatment for all chest cancers.
-During his time at the University of Utah Health Science Center, he served as a Professor in the Department of Surgery, Division of Cardiothoracic Surgery; program director of the Thoracic Surgery Residency Program; and chief of cardiothoracic surgery at the Salt Lake City VA Medical Center.
+During his time at the University of Utah Health Science Center, he served as a professor in the Department of Surgery, Division of Cardiothoracic Surgery, the program director of the Thoracic Surgery Residency Program; and chief of cardiothoracic surgery at the Salt Lake City VA Medical Center.

-Development of targeted therapies for the treatment of cardiovascular disease, primarily acute myocardial ischemia or chronic heart failure
+Development of targeted therapies for the treatment of cardiovascular disease, primarily acute myocardial ischemia, or chronic heart failure